dlong01/dlong01/README.md

 I am currently looking to work in a software engineering/development role in any number of sectors.
 Thanks for taking the time to view my profile.

-Some of the projects I have previously worked on and am able to share are:
+Some of the projects I have previously worked on and am able to share are available publicly on my profile.